rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Nibbled to death by ducks, episode 3 (the to-do list).

 1. What I write (recommendation letters, memos (lots of memos), answers to surveys from the Dean, ...)
+(Have I done this already?)

 1. Dumb Things I do: CS Alumni Mailing List

-1. I've become my mother (articles).
+1. I've become my mother (sending articles to people).

 1. Why a good CS education includes much more than CS (for current students).